 - An Unlikely Hero by J.T.
 Evans

-CONSUMED: Tales Inspired by the Wendigo — You can find all the places it’s available over at the Denver Horror web page for the anthology.
-My story is about a young lieutenant in the United States Army who is stationed at Fort Assinniboine in northern Montana Territory.
+CONSUMED: Tales Inspired by the Wendigo — My story, CABIN FEVER, is about a young lieutenant in the United States Army who is stationed at Fort Assinniboine in northern Montana Territory.
 After an encounter with wild mountain man in the year 1885, things go sideways for our lieutenant in ways he never saw coming.
-Along with my story (CABIN FEVER), you’ll find almost 20 total stories from some great authors.
+Along with my story, you’ll find almost 20 total stories from some great authors.
+You can find the anthology at Barnes & Noble, Amazon, and Powell’s.

 Particular Passages — My first published short story (see top of this page for that info) found a new home and has been revised to improve the story and fix some issues with it.
 Whispering Through the Veil is a story about a father who trades himself for his son in a deal with a faerie queen and continues to guide his son by whispering through the veil in the worlds despite the horrific maladies it costs him.
 There are 15 total stories in the anthology, and it was great fun working with Sam Knight while putting things together.
 There are some great stories by great authors in there, so check it out!